Donald Bruce Stewart: Early life

 Although born in New York, New York, Stewart spent his youth in Norfolk, Nebraska.
 He served six years as a pilot in the United States Air Force for which he was highly decorated.
 He later served in the U.S. Navy and U.S. Naval Reserve.

 Acting career

 Stewart studied opera in New York City and landed a job as an understudy to Robert Goulet in the Broadway production of Camelot.
 After landing the role of Mike Bauer on Guiding Light, Stewart continued to perform in musical theater and nightclubs, including the 1964 production of Babes in the Wood.
 Prior to Guiding Light, he appeared on numerous episodes of the 1960s television series Dragnet.

-After leaving the Guiding Light, Stewart relocated to California, where he made guest appearances in a number of television series, including L.A.
+After leaving Guiding Light, Stewart relocated to California, where he made guest appearances in a number of television series, including L.A.
 Law, Highway to Heaven, Beverly Hills: 90210, and Knots Landing.
 He also provided the voice of Clem in the 1991 film Rover Dangerfield.
 His final public appearance was in a 2001 episode of JAG.